Episodic Survey of the History of the Constellations

 The aristocracy of the Persian military worshipped Mithras as the guardian of their military arms.
 This concept endured in the Latin military world with Mithras as the patron-in-chief of Roman soldiers and armies.

 Mithraic monuments in Europe have been excavated and described since the Renaissance.
 The archaeological record shows that Mithraism was becoming widespread in the Roman Empire by the end of the 1st-century CE.
 The earliest Mithraic temples, or Mithraea, of which we have knowledge date from roughly 90 CE to 110 CE, in the German provinces.
 The mysteries of Mithras would have been well-established by that time in the Roman heartland, the Italian peninsula.
 By the middle of the 2nd-century CE the cult had spread throughout Roman territory, from the Middle East to the British Isles.
 It was exclusively a male cult and highly popular amongst legionaries.

 Mithraism apparently enjoyed a measure of tolerance from the Roman government from its inception.
+(The Mithras cult was never supported by the Roman state.)
 From the time of the administration of the emperor Commodus (who reigned from 180 CE to 190 CE) onward it appears that nearly every Roman emperor was associated with the cult of Mithras in some way.
 The demise of Mithraism, like its origins, is also shrouded in obscurity.
 After the death of Julian the Apostate (absolute ruler of the Roman Empire) in 363 CE, during his unsuccessful campaign in Persia, the mysteries of Mithras were swiftly suppressed.

 During the last several hundred years scholars have proposed a number of interesting but also contradictory explanations regarding the reconstruction of the astral imagery in Mithraism.